Application and approval of qualifications

 When we have received your application and documentation by postal service, we will as soon as possible send you an e-mail to confirm receipt of your application (please check your junk mail folder, since our emails are sometimes delivered in that folder).
 This can take up to 4 weeks.
 You will not receive confirmation upon receipt of any additional documentation.

 We make an individual assessment of your primary qualifications to assess whether you are eligible for testing.
 We may ask you to provide additional documentation of the study programme.

 When we have finalized the assessment of your application, we will notify you by e-mail if we need additional documentation or we will send you a letter with your documentation.
 If we have approved your formal qualifications, the letter will inform you about the requirements for obtaining Danish authorisation as a nurse.
 Please note that this letter is not your authorisation.

 Application processing time

 Applications will be processed in the order in which they are received.

-We are currently processing the applications that we received in February 2020.
+We have since mid-January 2021 been processing those applications that we received in February 2020.